gfwangfyzy/yang-design-studio/README.md

-# yang-design-studio
+# YANG Design Studio

-YANG Design Studio is an Eclipse IDE plugin for authoring YANG modules
+YANG Design Studio is an Eclipse IDE plugin for authoring YANG modules.

+The plugin was developed at AT&T Labs.